tinacms/tina.io/content/docs/features/data-fetching.md

 }
 ```

-> For more information on writing out queries for your specific schema, check out our ["Using the GraphQL API"](/docs/graphql/overview/) docs.
+> For more information on writing queries for your specific schema, check out our ["Using the GraphQL API"](/docs/graphql/overview/) docs.

 ## FAQ